 Tasmania Cycling Tour FAQ's

 With the Après Vélo Cycle Tour, you will always have at least one ride guide on the road with the group.
 Depending upon the group size, there may be two ride guides.
 We understand that everyone has different levels of fitness and therefore we often break into two groups, with a ride guide leading each group.
-Our rides are further enhanced with a support vehicle to provide mechanical help as and when needed, provide hydration and nutrition or just a cosy place to rest up in case of that dreaded bonk.

 We ask all customers to pay a 20% deposit when they book, which confirms their reservation.
 The balance is due 120 days before departure.
 If you book less than 120 days before departure, we will ask you to pay the full price upfront.